 The Wampanoag was saved by Franciscans from the slave trade in Spain.

 Salisbury warns that the historical sources “aren’t always explicit.”
-But in a manuscript to be published next year, he traces Tisquantum’s journeys back and forth across the Atlantic.
+But in a forthcoming manuscript, he traces Tisquantum’s journeys back and forth across the Atlantic.

 “He undoubtedly impressed both Spanish and English with his linguistic skills, his Christian piety, and his penchant for cultivating close personal relationships and loyalties,” Salisbury writes.
 “It is clear that he grasped and used to his advantage the multiple distinctions and agendas of nationality, religion, status, and power among those around him on the dock.”